Aelto/scinder/README.md

 ```

 ## API
-scinder's API is moslty promised based to get rid of the unnecessary callbacks.
+scinder's API is mostly promise based to get rid of the unnecessary callbacks.
 Here is a list of the functions available and how to use them

 ### scinder.getSegments(context, audioBuffer, times, durations)